Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/basis-steps.md

 ![](/res/maint-service-add2.png)

-## Step 4 - Check if ICF node is active
+## Step 4 - Check if ICF node

-4.1 Return to `/n/IWFND/MAINT_SERVICE` transaction, find and click on `ZFIORITRACKER_SRV` entry.<br>
+4.1 Go to `/n/IWFND/MAINT_SERVICE` transaction, find and click on `ZFIORITRACKER_SRV` entry.<br>

-4.2 OData status should be marked with green and there should be `LOCAL` alias added and marked as default one.
+4.2 OData status should be marked with green (see below) 4.3 There should be `LOCAL` alias added and marked as default one.
 The screen should look like below:

 ![](/res/maint-service.png)

-If ICF note is green then proceed to the [step 6](#step-6-activate-the-fronted-icf-nodes) (skip step 5).
+If ICF node is green and alias is present then proceed to the [step 6](#step-6-activate-the-fronted-icf-nodes) (skip step 5).

 ## Step 5 - Activate ICF node